MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/update-to-spworkflow-manager-when-upgrading-farms.md

 2. An address will display similar to this:
 *https://<span><span>apps.<span><span>contoso.<span><span>local:12290/SharePoint2013*

 The part after the port number is the **scope name**.
-In this example, it's "SharePoint2013”. **Write down the scope name and save it for later.** You will need it when you run *Register-SPWorkflowService* in the new farm.
+In this example, it's "SharePoint2013”. **Write down the scope name and save it for later.** You'll need it when you run *Register-SPWorkflowService* in the new farm.

 ### Check the service account and admin group